Guide for social workers under investigation

 - hybrid – where people can attend the hearing in person or remotely

 The location of the hearing will be decided during the pre-hearing case management process.
+Further information is available in our remote hearing protocol.

 - take no further action

-- issue advice or a warning
+- issue advice

 If you do not attend your hearing